Career growth for remote workers: the hidden pattern most never see

 You’re doing excellent work.
 Your projects ship on time, your deliverables are solid, and your manager knows you’re competent.
 So why does the promotion keep going to someone less qualified who works down the hall?

-The answer is proximity bias – and the data on it is stark.
-Live Data Technologies analyzed two million white-collar workers in 2023 and found that remote workers were promoted 31% less frequently than their in-office peers.
+The answer is proximity bias, and the data on it is stark.
+Live Data Technologies, in a 2023 analysis of white-collar employment records, found that remote workers were promoted 31% less frequently than their in-office peers.
 Specifically, 3.9% of remote workers received promotions compared to 5.6% of office-based workers [1].
+The gap is most severe in finance and consulting, where in-person presence has historically served as a proxy for commitment, and smallest in technology companies with established remote-first cultures.

 That gap persists even when performance is equal.
 The problem isn’t your work quality.
 The problem is that your work is invisible to the people making advancement decisions.